CSCfi/pebbles/doc/concepts.md

 ## Core concepts

-### Environment
+### Application

 - Predefined content for one learning session
 - Usually a Docker container - either JupyterLab or RStudio
-- Created by Workspace manager based on Environment template
+- Created by Workspace manager based on Application template

-### EnvironmentSession
+### ApplicationSession

-- One running copy of an Environment
+- One running copy of an Application
 - Owned by user
-- Has lifetime set by Environment
+- Has lifetime set by Application

 ### Workspace

-- A collection of Environments and Users.
+- A collection of Applications and Users.
 - Has an owner
 - May have managers
 - Has a lifetime